 - Generate momentum by moving your core, not by moving your head.

 - We need to be thinking of not only preventing our own falls, but helping to prevent the falls of others.

 - Overcome your fear of falling.

 There are no miracles in fall prevention.
 We need to act pro-actively.
 Practice good posture, proper breathing, proper walking techniques, limited reaching, and good balance.

-September 22nd is the first day of fall, and is also National Fall Prevention Day.
+September 22nd is the first day of the season fall.
+It is also National Fall Prevention Day.
 So take some time to make yourself safe.
 The Tai Chi For Health Institute has a Tai Chi for Fall Prevention Program.
 Take a look at the information, including the studies, and start to make some changes.
 We can prevent falls for ourselves and others.
 Let us join together in not breaking our cups.